Skip to main content

 File Your Certificate of Formation

 While other states require articles of organization, Texas uses a certificate of formation.
 Filing your LLC certificate of formation with the Texas Secretary of State is crucial because it creates the LLC.
-Once you're ready to file, you can decide if you'd like to file online or by mail.
-The filing fee for a Texas certificate of formation is $300, and you'll need to include the following in your filing:
+Once you’re ready to file, you can decide if you’d like to file online or by mail.
+The filing fee for a Texas certificate of formation is $300.
+Under Tex.
+Bus Org Code §3.005 you must include the following in your filing:

 • LLC name